Can You Refinance a Fixed Rate Mortgage?

 Benefits of Refinancing a Fixed-Rate Mortgage

-Done right, a refi has the potential to save you piles of cash or even save your house from foreclosure.
+Done right, a refi has the potential to save you piles of cash.
 Depending on how you structure it, a mortgage refinance can help you achieve one or more of the following:

 • Lower your interest rate with a better application, lender, or offer